tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 <center> $y = \beta_{k} th+ \omega_{k}a[\beta_{k-1} + \omega_{k-1}a[...\beta_{2} + \gamma_{2}a[...\beta_{1} + \gamma_{1}]]...]]$ </center>

 ### Graphical represantion of a deep neural network:
-This is how deep neural network coulb be presented in the graph:
+This is how deep neural network could be presented in the graph:
 <p align = "center">
 <img src ="../images/deep-neural-network-graphics.png" width="400">
 </p>